Ma Jun (environmentalist): Recognition

 He was named as one of the 100 most influential people in the world by Time magazine in May 2006, in an article written by Hollywood film star Ed Norton.
 He was awarded the Ramon Magsaysay Award in 2009.
 In 2012, Ma received the Goldman Environmental Prize.
 In 2015, Ma Jun became the first Chinese social entrepreneur to win the Skoll Award.
+In 2021, Jun was selected as a Bloomberg New Economy Catalyst.